bencodezen/bencodezen/content/blog/devadvent-2018-retrospective.md

 blog: true
 excerpt: Before it gets too far into 2019, I wanted to write my thoughts on how my DevAdvent experience in 2018 was.
 tags:
   - retrospective
   - devadvent
 ---

 Before it gets too far into 2019, I wanted to write my thoughts on how my DevAdvent experience in 2018 was.
 As a preface, I had heard of DevAdvent years ago through the site [24 WAYS](https://24ways.org) and had always thought it was a great initiative.
-However, I never attempted to try doing my own since I never thought I could generate enough content or I  woould forget to plan it out.
+However, I never attempted to try doing my own since I never thought I could generate enough content or I would forget to plan it out.

 ## Fast Forward to 2018